80 Simple Elf Ideas For Toddlers

 elf on the shelf snowball fight scene

-You could also try making this elf on the shelf toilet paper snowman, which is a whole lot of fun and very cute.
+You could also try making this elf toilet paper snowman, which is a whole lot of fun and very cute.

 Helping in baking Christmas cookies – Place your elf in the kitchen with cookie ingredients, as if it’s helping to bake Christmas cookies.
 It’s a cute idea that can lead to a fun baking activity with your little ones.